Downtown Youngstown: History

 Youngstown's traditional downtown area fell into steep decline in the 1970s and early 1980s.
-Amid the departure of retail businesses along the main thoroughfare of West Federal Street, municipal officials made a decision to close the street to vehicle traffic in order to build a pedestrian-oriented shopping area.
+Amid the departure of retail businesses along the main thoroughfare of West Federal Street, municipal officials decided to close the street to vehicle traffic in order to build a pedestrian-oriented shopping area.
 By the mid-1980s, most of the downtown area's department stores and movie theaters had closed up.
 Meanwhile, the city's car dealerships relocated in the suburbs.
 By the early 1990s, the downtown had become a stark symbol of the community's economic decline.

 In the 2000s, additions included the Nathaniel R. Jones Federal Building and U.S. Courthouse in 2002 (which features an award-winning design by the architectural firm, Robert A. M. Stern Architects), the Mahoning County Children's Services center and George Voinovich Government Center in 2004, and both the Covelli Centre and Ohio Seventh District Court of Appeals in 2006.

 In 2005, Federal Street, a major downtown thoroughfare that was closed off to create a pedestrian-oriented plaza, reopened to traffic.
 The downtown area has seen the razing of structurally unsound buildings and the expansion or restoration of others.
 New construction has dovetailed with efforts to cultivate business growth.
 One of the area's more successful business ventures in recent years has been the Youngstown Business Incubator.
 This nonprofit organization, based in a former downtown department store building, fosters the growth of fledgling technology-based companies.
 The incubator, which boasts more than a dozen business tenants, recently completed construction on the Taft Technology Center, where some of its largest tenants will locate their offices.

 While the city has been less successful in drawing large retail businesses back to the downtown, older buildings are being refurbished for smaller businesses, while others have been razed to make way for new buildings.
 The downtown is currently the site of the Covelli Centre, which has given Youngstown a professional hockey team.